whf0608/LHD-134k/README.md

 }
 ```

-### 🤝 **Contribution**
-Contributions are welcome!
-Please follow our [contribution guidelines](CONTRIBUTING.md).
-For major changes, open an issue first to discuss your proposed changes.

 ---

 *© 2025 State Key Laboratory of Information Engineering in Surveying, Wuhan University.
-Licensed under MIT.*
 ```